 The non-refundable upfront payment received by the Group under the Janssen Agreement was recorded as deferred revenue.
-Such amounts are recognized on a straight-line basis over 24 months, the term of the agreement.
+Such amounts are recognized on a straight-line basis over 24 months, the term of the research activities under the Janssen agreement.